dospunk/politinfluence/DBStyleGuide.md

     }

 #### Party
-- The political party the person belongs to
+- Must be a String containng the name of the political party the person belongs to
 - Must be capitalized and fully written out, no abreviations

 Example: Republican

 #### Link
+- Must be a String
-- Should be the link to the person's official government homepage.
+- Should contain the link to the person's official government homepage.
 - If no government page is available, a personal one may be used.

 Example: https://www.sanders.senate.gov/

 #### State
-- Must be the abreviation for the state the person currently represents
+- Must be a String containing the abreviation for the state the person currently represents
 - Must be all uppercase

 Example: GA

 #### District
-- Must be an integer representing the district the person currently represents
+- Must be a 32bit Integer (int32) representing the district the person currently represents
 - If the person currently represents the entire state, that integer is 0

 Example: 14

 #### Position
-- The office currently held by the person, prefixed by the jurisdiction of the governing body
+- Must be a String containing the office currently held by the person, prefixed by the jurisdiction of the governing body.
+- If the jurisdiction is State, do not include the name of the state.
-- Mut be capitalized and not abreviated
+- Must be capitalized and not abreviated.

 Example: United States House Of Representitives
 Example: State Governer

 #### Donations
-- Must be a JSON Object containing at least `total: 0`
+- Must be an Object containing at least `total: 0`
-- Every other key should be the name of an issue and should represent another JSON object containing at least `{ pro: 0, anti: 0 }`
+- Every other key should be the [name of an issue](https://github.com/dospunk/politinfluence/blob/master/issues.md) and should represent another Object containing at least `{ pro: 0, anti: 0 }`

 Example: